Kometa-Team/Kometa/docs/config/myanimelist.md

 ### OAuth Flow using Docker

 To authenticate MyAnimeList the first time, you need run the container with the `-it` flags in order to walk through the OAuth flow mentioned above.
 Once you have the MyAnimeList authentication data saved into the YAML, you'll be able to run the container normally.

-### OAuth Flow using unRAID Docker

-Directions on how to authenticate MyAnimeList on unRAID can be found on the [unRAID Walkthrough](../pmm/install/guides/unraid.md#advanced-installation-authenticating-trakt-or-myanimelist) page.

 ## Online Authorization Script